What "How to Train Your Dragon" Teaches Us About Our Emotions

 What Actually Changes Things

-Remember the turning point?
+The turning point in the movie is simple.
 Hiccup stops trying to kill Toothless.
 He approaches with curiosity instead of weapons.
 He tries to understand instead of destroy.

-He discovers dragons have reasons for what they do, and they respond to how they're treated.
-When approached with understanding, they soften and become allies.
+And he discovers that dragons have reasons for what they do, and that they respond to how they're treated.
+When approached with understanding, they soften.
+They become allies.

 Toothless was never the problem.
 The relationship to Toothless was the problem.

-Try: "this emotion makes sense and has a reason for being here.
+What if instead of this emotion is dangerous and must be eliminated, we tried this emotion makes sense.
+It has a reason for being here.
 What is it trying to do?
-What might it be protecting me from?"
+What might it need me to know?

 Ending the War

-Just like the Vikings in Hiccup’s village, when we stop fighting, everything shifts.
-Life stops being about controlling our emotions and starts being about what actually matters—connecting, creating, pursuing what we care about, growing, experiencing joy.
+Just like the Vikings in Hiccup's village, when the fighting stops, everything shifts.
+Life stops being about controlling emotions and starts being about what actually matters — connecting, creating, pursuing what we care about, growing, experiencing joy.

-We can feel grief AND connect deeply.
-We can carry anxiety AND take meaningful risks.
-We can experience shame AND show up authentically.
-We can feel anger AND set boundaries while preserving connection.
+We can feel grief and still connect deeply.
+Carry anxiety and still take meaningful risks.
+Experience shame and still show up authentically.
+Feel anger and still set boundaries while preserving connection.

-The emotions don't disappear, but they stop being the enemy.
-They become information, companions, allies.
+The emotions don't disappear.
+But they stop being the enemy.
+They become information, signals, sometimes even guides — pointing us toward what we need and what matters most.

 The dragons were never the problem.
 Fighting the dragons was the problem.